To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 At launch, it will only work with E27 smart bulbs from Wiz, NanoLeaf, Hue and Ikea, but Philips has promised that more compatible lighting options will be announced in due course.
 It’s also said that whatever the Ambilight on your TV is doing will be mirrored on the external lights with a latency of less than 0.5s.

-I’m hoping to get a look at it first-hand later today and will report back, but I’ve been told that AmbiScape can be very simply switched on via a hot key on the remote control of your TV or activated within the TV settings menu.
-Set up should be nice and easy too, with connection to your external lights handled by an onscreen QR code and AmbiScape options added to the Philips Smart TV app.
+I got a demo of the technology at TP Vision’s Unboxed event in Berlin this week, and although I didn’t much enjoy being crammed into a small room with a bunch of other sweaty journos, the lighting experience was lit.
+The demonstration reflected how easily AmbiScape can be switched on via a hot key on the remote control of your TV or activated within the TV settings menu.
+Set up is nice and easy too, with connection to your external lights handled by an onscreen QR code and AmbiScape options available in the Philips Smart TV app.

-All this should hopefully mean that you’ll be able to create a trippy technicolour viewing environment within minutes.
-Maybe it’s my psychedelic leanings, but this is something I’m really excited about.
-Obviously, not everyone is going to want to watch television in something akin to a psy-trance rave, but personally, I’m all for it!
+All this should hopefully mean that you’ll be able to create a trippy technicolour viewing environment at home within minutes; it definitely seemed that way from what I saw.
+This is something I’m really excited about.
+Obviously, not everyone is going to want to watch television in something akin to a psy-trance rave, but personally, I’m all for it.

-“The Ambilight feature provides that solution, but also allows the consumer the freedom to choose from a wider selection of compatible smart bulb brands.
+“The Ambilight feature provides that solution, but also allows the consumer the freedom to choose from a wider selection of compatible smart bulb brands,” she continued.

 “It is proof of how we continue to improve Ambilight to ensure the system remains the true distinctive feature in the premium TV market, and even after 20 years, continues to grow in popularity.”